xdividr/dreamcloud-docs/source/dreamobjects/tutorials/how-to-use-aws-cli-with-dreamobjects.rst

     $ aws configure set default.s3.signature_version ""

-2. Run the following command to input your access and secret keys for AWS CLI to store them rypted) for you.
+2. Run the following command to input your access and secret keys for AWS CLI to store them encrypted for you.
 Accept the default region and output format by hitting enter.

 .. code::